jasongitmail/super-sitemap/README.md

   };

   // Optionally, you can pass an object of custom headers as a 2nd arg,
-  // for example, to set custom cache control headers. return await sitemap.response({
+  // for example, to customize cache control headers. return await sitemap.response({
     origin: 'https://example.com',
     excludePatterns,